iree-org/iree/docs/website/docs/deployment-configurations/cpu.md

 #### Build runtime from source

-Please make sure you have followed the [Getting started][get-started] page to build IREE for your host platform and the
+Please make sure you have followed the
+[Getting started](../building-from-source/getting-started.md) page to build IREE for your host platform and the
-[Android cross-compilation][android-cc] page if you are cross compiling for Android.
+[Android cross-compilation](../building-from-source/android.md) page if you are cross compiling for Android.
 The local CPU HAL drivers are compiled in by default on all platforms.

 <!-- TODO(??): a way to verify the driver is compiled in and supported -->